TokisanGames/godot-fractal-art/README.md

 ## Limitations
-You can only zoom in so far before you start seeing blocky results.
+You can only zoom in to a scale of around 20,000-100,000 before you start seeing blocky results.
 Godot only supports single precision shaders currently.
 Perhaps when they support double precision, we can zoom in further.
-I attempted to implement double precision, and while this tremendously lowered my framerate, it did not increase the resolution.
-This work is in materials/mandelbrot-double.shader and .material.
+I attempted to implement emulated double precision, and while this tremendously lowered my framerate, it did not increase the resolution.
+The experiment can be found in materials/mandelbrot-double.shader and .material.